Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 It is important to know that any convictions held by the defendant before this charge can and will be used against them.
 It is Kai important to know that it is not going to be considered a second conviction after 10 years of the first conviction.
 Prosecutors in the state of Louisiana would treat that charge as a first one if you haven’t been convicted within these 10 years.
 However, if you spend any time in prison during these 10 years, it starts counting afresh.

-Need A Criminal Defense Attorney in Orleans Parish?
+Need A Criminal Defense Attorney in New Orleans?

 It is important to know that legal representation would be required for a charge such as this and if you are facing a domestic abuse battery in the state of Louisiana, you would need an experienced criminal defense attorney to help in preparing your defense.
 You should also be aware that it is usually harsher when it comes to a battery of family members and household members than other people living in the society.
 It usually comes with large fines and long prison sentences.
 It can also lead to the loss of your gun rights and appear permanently on your criminal record.